stungeye/Applied-Math-For-Games-1/docs/07-game-dev-math/04-trigonometry.md

 - The bounce of a spring.
 - The orbit of a planet.
 - The vibration of a guitar string.

+But before we can get to oscillation, we need to review the mathematics of trigonometry.

 ## Circular Logic